Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

-Pedro Pinto Santos obtained his PhD in Territory, Risk and Public Policies from the Universities of Aveiro, Coimbra and Lisbon, Master of Geosciences at the University of Coimbra and a degree in Physical Geography from the University of Lisbon.
-From 2011 to 2016 he was Junior Researcher at the Centre for Social Studies of the University of Coimbra (CES-UC) in the projects "Intermunicipal Risk Management Plan for the Coimbra Region", "MOLINES - Modelling floods in estuaries.
+Pedro Pinto Santos is a geographer with a PhD in Territory, Risk and Public Policies from the Universities of Aveiro, Coimbra and Lisbon, a Master in Geosciences at the University of Coimbra and a degree in Physical Geography from the University of Lisbon.
+From 2011 to 2017 he was a Researcher at the Centre for Social Studies of the University of Coimbra (CES-UC) in several: "Intermunicipal Risk Management Plan for the Coimbra Region", "MOLINES - Modelling floods in estuaries.
 From the hazard to the critical management" and "Disaster - GIS database on hydro-geomorphologic in Portugal: a tool for environmental management and emergency planning".
-Currently, he is a researcher in the Institute of Geography and Spatial Planning of the University of Lisbon (IGOT-ULisboa) in the project "FORLAND - Disastrous floods and landslides in Portugal: driving forces and applications for land use planning".
-His research interests focus on resilience, risk assessment and risk management, with particular interest in flood risk.
+From 2017 and mid-2019 he was a researcher in the Institute of Geography and Spatial Planning of the University of Lisbon (IGOT-ULisboa) in the project "FORLAND - Disastrous floods and landslides in Portugal: driving forces and applications for land use planning".
+Currently, he develops a project at IGOT-ULisboa on flood risk, with the aim of simulating, proposing and achieving consensus regarding the flood risk management (FRM) strategies to be adopted at the river basin scale, considering current and future scenarios of territorial dynamics and climate change.
+His research interests focus on the study of methodologies for the assessment of hazard, vulnerability, losses and resilience, particularly in regard to flood risk.

 Researcher, University of Lisbon, Portugal